 However, before entering the Chinese market, business owners and decision-makers must do their due diligence and take all precautions beforehand.

-China’s vast and profitable market can offer success only to those who carefully choose their partners, and online platforms while registering their products, trademarks and intellectual property since China applies a first to file versus first to use system.
-Trademarks should include the company name, all of a company’s brands, even if there are brands that will not initially be sold in China, to reduce the risk of malicious filing and TM squatting.
+China’s vast and profitable market can offer success only to those who carefully choose their partners, and online platforms while registering their products, trademarks and intellectual property since China applies a first-to-file versus the first-to-use system.
+Trademarks should include the company name, and all of a company’s brands, even if there are brands that will not initially be sold in China, to reduce the risk of malicious filing and TM squatting.